machinetranslate/machinetranslate.org/events/wmt09.md

 title: WMT09
 end_date: '2009-03-31'
-future_tense_opening_paragraph: The Workshop on Machine Translation (<strong>WMT09</strong>) will take place in Athens, Greece from 30 to 31 March, 2009.
+future_tense_opening_paragraph: The Workshop on Machine Translation (<strong>WMT09</strong>) will take place in Athens, Greece from 30 March to 31 March, 2009.
-past_tense_opening_paragraph: The Workshop on Machine Translation (<strong>WMT09</strong>) took place in Athens, Greece from 30 to 31 March, 2009.
+past_tense_opening_paragraph: The Workshop on Machine Translation (<strong>WMT09</strong>) took place in Athens, Greece from 30 March to 31 March, 2009.
 name: WMT09
 id: wmt09
 description: Workshop on Machine Translation